prio-data/views_pipeline/documentation/pipeline_documentation.md

 *Thus far for the production models, we only have MSE in the code though*

 ## Online Evaluation / Drift Detection
-We are development an alertgate package that can be pip installed.

 The results of the drift detection (alert gate) will also be logged on Weights & Biases.
 ### Check Input Data
+Jim is working on this -- dataframe > converted to tensor > looks at: fraction of NAs in different units looks for change in missingness over past month vs. 5 previous months distribution of data in past month vs. 5 previous months (KSS)

+Will be logged on Weights & Biases, and can be integrated into the package Mihai is writing

 ### Check Output Data
+Mihai is working on this -- developing an alertgate package that can be pip installed.

 ### Check Performance